SVT-AV1

 Slower, CPU-based encoding offers superior compression efficiency compared to hardware-accelerated encoding, at the cost of longer processing time.
 Av1an mitigates this by using chunk-based parallel encoding, running multiple encoder instances simultaneously to reduce overall encoding time.
 SVT-AV1 is feature rich and provides the fastest CPU-based AV1 encoding.

-1. Ensure you already have installed FFmpeg and understand basic usage.
+Ensure you already have installed Av1an and/or FFmpeg and understand basic usage.
 If not, read: Tool Installation & Preparation.

-2. Av1an chunked encoding is faster than FFMpeg encoding so it is recommended.
-FFMpeg SVT-AV1 encoding is shown further down the page.
-The following commands is a starting point that provides high-quality encoding for most videos, preserving detail efficiently while keeping encoding time reasonable:
+Av1an chunked encoding is faster than FFmpeg encoding so it is recommended.
+FFmpeg SVT-AV1 encoding is shown further down the page.
+The following encoding command is a starting point that provides high-quality encoding for most videos, preserving detail efficiently while keeping encoding time reasonable:

 Breakdown of the Command